togademi/Sudoku/README.md

 # sudoku
-##### Sudoku solver made in Excel using VBA for the Microproject assignment of the Integrated Preparatory Cycle.
+##### Sudoku solver made in Excel using VBA for the Microproject assignment of the Engineering Preparatory Cycle.

 ##### For the moment it only solves easy sudokus and has a few features to improve.